darrylma/GettingCleaningDataCoursera/README.md

 1. mean_std_measurements.csv - compilation of the testing and training data along with activity name and subject id appended to each observation.
 Only mean and std measurements for each observation are displayed.
-2. subject_activity_means - calculates mean of all measurements grouped by subject id and activity name
+2. subject_activity_means.txt - calculates mean of all measurements grouped by subject id and activity name